Can ZINC make your anti-wrinkle injectables treatments last?

 Vegetarians may have a harder time getting enough ZINC in their daily nutrition regimes

-It’s a lot harder to get your daily requirement of 8 mg zinc (the zinc requirement for an adult woman) if you’re a vegetarian than if you’re a meat eater, but there are other foods that are high in zinc.
+It’s a lot harder to get your daily requirement of 8 mg (the requirement for an adult woman) if you’re a vegetarian than if you’re a meat eater, but there are other foods that are high in the mineral.

 Two favorite ZINC loaded food sources for vegetarians or vegans are AVOCADOS and POMEGRANATES.